Snow Removal - Frequently Asked Questions

 No, the City has a legal obligation to provide the safest driving conditions possible to all citizens, on all public streets.

 Because of the large number of driveways in the city, it would be very costly to add additional people and equipment to perform this service.
-Remember, when shovelling your driveway, always pile the snow on the left side of the driveway (when facing the property).
-This will give you a better line of vision as you are exiting your drive and the plows will not drag your shovelled snow back across your driveway entrance.
+Remember, when shoveling your driveway, always pile the snow on the left side of the driveway (when facing the property).
+This will give you a better line of vision as you are exiting your drive and the plows will not drag your shoveled snow back across your driveway entrance.

 When the forecast calls for a greater than 70 per cent chance of snow, or when the temperatures mean icy roads could develop, the City applies liquid magnesium chloride or liquid sodium chloride to some of the main arterial roads and hillsides.
 These liquids prevent snow from bonding to the road surface and make it easier to plow the roads clear.
 As the City only has two trucks capable of carrying liquids, it is not possible to do all roads.